ShouryaMehra/Aspect-Mining-On-Scraped-Data-Of-Swiggy-Restaurants/README.md

-# Aspect mining on Extracted data from swiggy restaurants
+# Aspect mining on Scraped data from swiggy restaurants

 Step 1: